vackosar/vackosar.github.io/_posts/2022-08-03-Python-functools.cmp_to_key-explained.md

 date: 2022-08-03
 last_modified_at: 2022-08-03
 categories: software
-description: Understand internals of the comparison to key function quickly.
+description: Understand internals of the functools' comparison to key function quickly.
 permalink: /:categories/:title
 ---